Love Express (2016 film): Plot

 Paharia Express was said to be late for 1 Hours.
 In the balance time, Raktim narrates his whole story to Neelasha who now understands his situation.
 At the railway station Raktim and Neelasha save two eloped lovers from the henchmen of the girl's father.
-They escape from the railway station and with the help of a Thrill seeking Cab owner Pupu (Kharaj Mukherjee), Raktim conducts the lovers' marriage and gives away the Sindoor which he has to give to his brother.
+They escape from the railway station and with the help of a Thrill seeking Cab owner Pupu, Raktim conducts the lovers' marriage and gives away the Sindoor which he has to give to his brother.
 Anando is furious after listening this but after that Sundeep shows yet another Sindoor and continues the story.
 After the happy ending of the lovers' marriage, Raktim and Neelasha are worried about the future consequences and are just 15 km away from New jalpaiguri.
 But Dulal informs them that Paharia Express is scheduled to arrive in nearly 10 minutes.
 Now they find that Ram Prasad is a lorry driver who gave them lift to reach the station.
 Ram prasad is a bachelor who dreamed to get married and he gives away the Sindoor he takes while leaving the house.
 Raktim reaches on time and boards the train just before it stops in New Jalpaiguri Railway Station.
 He acts as if though he was sleeping and the rest happened.
 Now the marriage of Ananda is being conducted and Neelasha, Ram prasad attend the marriage.
 The bride's father Dhananjay Babu is in worry as the bride eloped with her lover and his men are searching for her.
 To the shock of Raktim, the bride is none other than the girl whose marriage was conducted by him and Neelasha at Kishangunj.
 Now Shibo Prasad learns that the girl eloped with her lover and the marriage is halted.